Estate Planning in Canada (2025)

 If you’ve changed jobs over the years, it’s quite likely that you have several different retirement plans open with past employers or maybe even several different personal investment accounts.
 Consolidating accounts allows for better investment choices, lower costs, a larger selection of investments, less paperwork, and easier management.
 Accounts and policies that have designated beneficiaries will pass directly to those people or entities upon your death.
 It does not matter how you direct that these accounts or policies be distributed in your will or trust.
 The beneficiary designations associated with the retirement account will take precedence.
 This is especially important if you have divorced and remarried.

-Update Insurance and Funeral Arrangements
+Update Insurance & Funeral Arrangements

 Assets bequeathed in a will often go through probate, as do assets if someone dies intestate.
 This process, in which your assets are distributed per court instruction, can be costly and time-consuming.
 As with retirement accounts, life insurance and annuities will pass directly to beneficiaries.
 It is important to contact all life insurance companies where you maintain policies to ensure that your beneficiaries are up-to-date and listed correctly.
 Though not necessary, it can still be helpful to add information about your final arrangements.
 This can include details about your funeral and even your final resting place.
 This can give great comfort to your loved ones knowing that you were buried according to your stated desires and preferences.